 In light of the concerns raised in 2011, WSSC Water began voluntarily monitoring for hexavalent chromium at various points within our system.
 Sampling points included the source water we take into our Potomac and Patuxent Water Filtration Plants, treated water at those plants and a variety of public locations in our service area.
 All data from those tests have been made available to regulators and our customers through our website, and we will keep those results online.

 Here is a table showing the results of our hexavalent chromium monitoring.
 Results to date indicate a very low level presence of hexavalent chromium when it is detected above the minimum reporting limit.
-The average level detected since 2011 is 0.101 ppb, about 100 times lower than California’s MCL.
+The average level detected since 2011 is 0.13 ppb, about 80 times lower than California’s proposed MCL.

 ND – not detected.